 T-Mobile (European Launch)

 T-Mobile’s flat rate to call across Europe meant they were Making the World and Easier Place to Talk.
-For T-Mobile’s European launch, we gave travelers some ice-breakers to back that up.
-Useful phrases translated into the arriving country’s language would greet travelers.
+For T-Mobile’s European launch, we gave airport travelers ice-breakers to back that up, like useful phrases translated into the arriving country’s language at baggage claim.

 Lifting a receiver rang a similar phone at an airport in the designated city, one being random.
 Travelers could talk with others around the world on these 2-minute calls.